 Naltrexone for Narcotics Addiction Treatment

-Narcotics addictions have a way of staying with a person long after he or she has made the decision to stop using.
+Narcotics addictions have a way of staying with a person long after he or she has decided to stop using.
 Recovering users are often plagued by withdrawal symptoms for months and even years after their last time using.
-Naltrexone, a narcotics addiction treatment drug, helps eliminate lingering withdrawal symptoms.
+Naltrexone, a narcotic addiction treatment drug, helps eliminate lingering withdrawal symptoms.

 Naltrexone